 The compressor, along with its condenser, (the radiator part that dissipates the hot air), and the control electronics are particularly well made on the Sea Frost units.
 All the items are enclosed in a strong metal box that keeps dust and dirt out and allows for other things to be stored in the same locker without resting on the equipment.
 All the other manufacturers I looked at had open equipment.
 The control unit can be mounted anywhere and is connected to the holding plates with pipes preloaded with liquid freon and employing self sealing couplings.
 My pipes were made exactly the right length to my drawing and fitted a holding plate on each side of the box.

-Sea Frost's instruction manual is meticulous that is very helpful to a novice, and it even includes photographs of how to bolt the pipes together using two wrenches, so as not to over tighten the connectors.
+Sea Frost's instruction manual is meticulou, which is very helpful for a novice installer, and it even includes photographs of how to bolt the pipes together using two wrenches, so as not to over tighten the connectors.

 I had ordered the latest Danforth BD80XP compressor that they say uses less power, along with a fully programmable remote electronic thermostat.
 Sea Frost built and shipped my order in one week.
 The cost was $2312.00